Skip to main content

 Request Information

-Located on the Health Sciences Campus in Tucson, Arizona our Conventional Pathway has an established reputation and is one of the most competitive programs in the country.
+Located on the Health Sciences Campus in Tucson, Arizona, our Conventional Pathway BSN program has a well-established and strong reputation as one of the most competitive nursing programs in the country.

 • Synthesize knowledge from liberal education, professional nursing, and life experiences as a basis for professional nursing practice.